hariseldon78/data-plumber/README.md

 - **Supervision**: There is no direct writing to databases; this tool generates `.sql` files that users can execute manually to ensure data integrity.
 - **Memory Management**: Intermediate data is held in memory; the tool is not designed for huge datasets unless sufficient RAM is available.
 - **Flexibility**: Configuration of data pipelines is managed via simple JSON configuration files, making it easy to adapt to different data tasks.
+- **Restartability**: Some operations can be both expensive and slow, like prompting an LLM for every record in a table.
+The application should be restartable without wasting the work already done.

+## Implementation
+Every configured 'Process' is run in the listed order (no automatic dependency resolution yet) sequentially (for now).
+The input nodes will create a table in memory with the same name of the process, so you can use that table as input for subsequent processes.

+## Use cases
+My basic needs are:
+- copy data between many databases, for example from dev to demo, or from Neo4j queries to mysql tables
+- compare tables in different databases
+- backup a table data before doing some edits
+- integrate a table with requests to an LLM

 ## Getting Started